GTT Communications: History

-2021–present

 On August 2, 2021, The New York Stock Exchange delisted GTT Communications' shares after it failed to file its quarterly and annual results.

 On September 2, 2021, GTT announced that the company and certain U.S.-based subsidiaries planned to file for Chapter 11 bankruptcy in the U.S. Bankruptcy Court for the Southern District of New York as part of a Pre-packaged insolvency agreement, following the completion of the sale of its infrastructure division.
 The company said it expected to continue operating without interruption, with the support of its lenders.

 On September 17, 2021, GTT completed the long-anticipated sale of its infrastructure division to Miami-based I Squared Capital for total cash considerations of approximately $1.74 billion, with other cash amounts anticipated to be paid to GTT in the future, contingent on certain milestones.

 On December 16, 2021, the United States Bankruptcy Court for the Southern District of New York approved GTT’s Prepackaged Chapter 11 bankruptcy plan.
 The Prepackaged Plan enables GTT to improve its capital structure and execute its long-term business strategy.

+On Dec 30, 2022, GTT completed its financial restructuring process and emerged from its chapter 11 cases.

+On September 24, 2024, GTT announced the launch of GTT Envision, a single global technology platform designed to connect, orchestrate, virtualize, and automate enterprise networks.
+The platform integrates the technology of EnvisionCORE and EnvisionEDGE, enabling the virtual deployment of orchestrated network functions anywhere.
+This functionality is managed, customized, and controlled through a single digital interface called EnvisionDX.

+GTT leverages this platform to offer new services.
+In November 2024 the company announced the virtualization of its Managed Dedicated Internet Access service, enabled through the GTT Envision platform.

 Operations

-The company operated a network of over 650 points of presence (PoPs).
-The network spans six continents, and provides services to clients in more than 140 countries.
+The company operates a network of over 450 points of presence (PoPs).
+The network spans six continents, and provides services to clients in more than 170 countries.